ntttrang/go-food-delivery-backend-service/deployments/README.md

 kubectl get all -n food-delivery
 ```

-To view logs for a specific service:
+To view logs for a specific service directly:

 ```
 kubectl logs -n food-delivery deployment/[service-name]